Specialize your skills in breastfeeding support!

 This program will help you to:

 - Prepare to write the International Board of Certified Lactation Consultant (IBCLC) Examination to become a certified lactation consultant

 - Specialization increases potential to find employment working in some capacity with breastfeeding dyad and families.

 Admission & Registration

-Health Professionals currently working with or who plan to work with breastfeeding dyad and families in the near future.
+Health Professionals currently working with or who plan to work with the breastfeeding dyad and families in the near future.
 Please note this program is for individuals seeking certification as a Lactation Consultant with the IBCLC, not for general information on Breastfeeding.

 There are a number of ways to register.
 Visit our how to register page for more information.
 Clinical courses are designated (SA) and thus departmental approval is required for registration with proof of admission requirements.

 The program of studies displayed below applies to students starting the program in the current academic year.
 Students who began in other academic years may require different courses to be eligible to graduate.
 If you have questions regarding a strategy for completion contact Continuing Education - Health and Nursing.